 · The prevention of public nuisance

-Sub Committees deal with licence applications under the 2003 Licensing Act exclusively such as Premises Licences Personal Licences, Club Licences and Temporary Events Notices.
-However, in certain circumstances these applications may be dealt with by Council Officers.
-A minimum of three Sub Committee members will be called upon to determine applications which are to be heard and meetings will take place as often as required.
+Sub-Committees deal with licence applications under the 2003 Licensing Act exclusively such as Premises Licences, Personal Licences, Club Licences and Temporary Events Notices.
+A minimum of three Licensing Committee members will be called upon to determine applications which are to be heard and meetings will take place as often as required.

-If you want to speak at the Licensing Sub Committee, you need to contact us immediately and we can then advise you if this is possible under regulations made by the Government.
-Email Democratic Services or phone 01293 438697 and we will let you know if you are able to speak at the meeting.
+If you want to speak at the Licensing Sub-Committee, you need to contact us immediately and we can then advise you if this is possible under regulations made by the Government.
+Email email@example.com and we will let you know if you are able to speak at the meeting.

 Support officer: Democratic Services.
 Email: firstname.lastname@example.org